We noticed you are from the US…

 Prediabetes and reducing your risk of developing Type 2 diabetes can be treated by making a number of dietary and lifestyle changes.
 From eating an increased variety of healthy foods to incorporating more exercise into your routine, following a low GI (Glycemic Index) diet is the first step in keeping your blood sugar level low – it’s just about the most critical balancing act your body undertakes.

-Your blood sugar not only determines your weight, correcting insulin resistance, it is also the key to high energy, stable mood, improved concentration and longevity.
+our blood sugar not only determines your weight, correcting insulin resistance, but it is also the key to high energy, stable mood, improved concentration and longevity.
 Taking the following steps can help put you on the right path to a healthier life and treat prediabetes:

 • Low GI diet.
 The best way to achieve optimal blood sugar balance is by opting for a low glycemic index (GI) diet, such as a Mediterranean diet.